cubonetwork/serverless-graphql-rest-api/README.md

 # Next steps

 * Compares [Apollo Engine](https://www.apollographql.com/docs/engine/setup-lambda.html) and [AppSync](https://hackernoon.com/running-a-scalable-reliable-graphql-endpoint-with-serverless-24c3bb5acb43) to manage cache and metrics about the GraphQL API
+* Reimplement this project using some GraphDB
+  * Amazon Neptune: until now (04/19/2018) neptune is only available for whitelisted users and there is no integration from Lambda functions.
+To request a preview for Neptune [click here](https://pages.awscloud.com/NeptunePreview.html).
+  * Neo4j: It's a good option, but, AWS there is no a managed service for neo4j.
+So you have to install and mantain it in a EC2 instance.

 # About